-At FCS (Family & Children’s Service), the vision of our founders, which has benefited the community for more than a century, continues to guide us as we work to fulfill our Mission to provide compassionate care, intervention and education to support people during challenging times in their lives.
+At Family & Children’s Service (FCS), the vision of our founders, which has benefited the community for 110 years, continues to guide us as we work to fulfill our Mission to provide compassionate care, intervention and education to support people during challenging times in their lives.

 Board of Directors

 Richard J. Angelo, Esq.

 L+M Development Partners